netlify/build/packages/framework-info/README.md

 $ framework-info [projectDirectory]
 ```

-This prints the names of each framework.
+This prints the ids of each framework.

 If known is found, `unknown` is printed.